UBCMarsColony/ZZ-ARCHIVE-ARLK-masters/Jacky's Pi Sys/README.md

         "procedure": procedureFlag (1 byte, high bit on = data is present), "data": myData (extra data for the procedure, if needed.
 Should be as small as possible.)
     }

+Our size limit is 32 bytes.
+Data will be encoded by agreement among subsystems.
+___